-CSIS 495 Special Topics Seminar 1-3 hours
+CSIS 495 Special Topics Seminar Prerequisite: Approval by Department Chair

 Covers topics of special interest such as new developments in the field of computer science, as well as occasional specialized topics such as artificial intelligence, computer graphics, etc. May be repeated for a total of 6 credits.